Key takeaways

-If you want to boost bookings and build on your reach, Online Travel Agencies (OTAs) will likely play an important part in your distribution strategy.
+If you want to boost bookings and build on your reach, online travel agencies (OTAs) will likely play an important part in your distribution strategy.
 While direct bookings should always be a priority, OTAs can complement these efforts by connecting you with a global audience, raising your visibility and boosting revenue.

 With most travelers booking online, being listed on the right OTAs is essential.
 Without it, you risk missing out on a large pool of potential guests.
-In this guide, we'll explain what OTAs are, how they work, their impact on your hotel's success and highlight 13 OTAs worth considering in 2025.
+In this guide, we'll explain what OTAs are, how they work, their impact on your hotel's success and highlight 13 OTAs worth considering in 2026.

 What are OTAs for hotels?